zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/migration-tasks/migration-tasks.md

 ## Task 2: Create Connection for the Target (ADB) database

-  Once you're running SQL Developer, first you'll need to create appropriate user for the target schema, in the ATP database.
-You can use SQL Developer to create that user.
+ Now, you'll need to create appropriate user for the target schema, in the ATP database.
+You can use SQL Developer as well, to create such user.
 First, you will need to establish connection to ATP from SQL Developer.
+There are two guides you can follow to create ATP connection in SQL Developer:

 1. You can follow this link, for how to create connection to Autonomous Database from SQL Developer: [Connecting SQL Developer to Autonomous Transaction Processing](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/atp/OBE_Connecting%20SQL%20Developer%20to%20Autonomous%20Transaction%20Processing/connecting_sql_developer_to_autonomous_transaction_processing.html) (step 1 only).

-2. Either you use above (point 1) OR you can follow next task: **Task 2a:** to make such connection.
-I will use this.
+2. OR you can follow next task: **Task 2a:** to make such connection.
+I would prefer this.

 ## Task 2a: Appendix: How to Connect to Autonomous Database from SQL Developer